-By Mark Ainsdale.
-Last Updated 10th May 2021.
+By Joanne Jeffries.
+Last Updated 9th July 2021.
 Welcome to our online post traumatic stress disorder compensation guide where we will discuss PTSD compensation claims in length.
 We’ll look to answer the questions, “how much compensation can I claim for post traumatic stress disorder?” and “how much compensation for PTSD after a car accident?”
 And we cover everything you should know about making severe post traumatic stress disorder claims.
 So, let’s delve into PTSD claims.
-Post Traumatic Stress Disorder or PTSD to use its acronym is a psychological condition caused by severe mental stress or anguish.
+Post Traumatic Stress Disorder or PTSD to use its acronym is a psychological condition or psychiatric disorder caused by severe mental stress or anguish.
 PTSD can be caused by many things, such as:

 - Serving as a soldier in a combat zone.